salim0mans/Bioinformatics-Problems/README.md

   1. ROSALIND - Bioinformatics Stronghold.
   2. Coursera - Introduction to Bioinformatics (chapter 1).
   3. Single-Cell RNA-seq general pipeline with basic QC, conducted on public data.

-Each Source is available in a different branch.